Williamson, Mann, Gerads, Platt Headline Talented Comics Creators Attending FAN EXPO Portland

 Just about every franchise imaginable will be well represented at FAN EXPO Portland, and comic fans will revel in meeting the creators who have made them possible.
-Q&Aï¿1⁄2s, interactive demonstration sessions, autographs, commission opportunities and more make the experience a canï¿1⁄2t-miss for comic lovers.
+Q&A's, interactive demonstration sessions, autographs, commission opportunities and more make the experience a can't-miss for comic lovers.

 FAN EXPO Portland features the biggest and best in pop culture: movies, TV, music, artists, writers, exhibitors, cosplay, with three full days of themed programming to satisfy every fandom.